robertbraeutigam/scan/README.md

   use-cases which are almost never used, or used only because of historical reasons.
 - **DIY** friendly.
 No proprietary components, processes or certification requirements.
 No central registries.
-  A private individual should be able to easily create a compatible device completely independently, which can then be used by and end-user to its full extent and be combined with any other device that has or needs similar enough features.
+  A private individual should be able to easily create a compatible device completely independently, which can then be used by any end-user to its full extent and be combined with any other device that has or needs similar enough features.
 - **Discoverability**.
 It should be very easy to *discover* which devices need what inputs and react to-, or control what other devices.
 Not out-of-band, for example through documentation, but through dynamic discovery